-Operate your boat at normal cruising speed trimmed to desired position by installing the tilt pin in the desired tilt pin hole.
+Operate your boat at normal cruising speed, trimmed to the desired position.
 Turn your boat left and right and note the direction the boat turns more easily.

 If adjustment is necessary, loosen trim tab bolt and make small adjustments at a time.
 If the boat turns more easily to the left, move the trailing edge of trim tab to the left.
 If the boat turns more easily to the right move the trailing edge of trim tab to the right.
 Retighten bolt and retest.